kuujo/vertigo/README.md

 ## Cluster-wide shared data
 Cluster-wide shared data structures are made available via the same API as clustering.
-If a network is deployed in `LOCAL` scope then Vert.x `SharedData` based data structures will be made available in component instances.
-If a network is deployed in `CLUSTER` scope then shared data structures will be accessed over the event bus.
+If the current Vert.x instance is a Hazelcast clustered instance then cluster-wide shared data structures will be backed by Hazelcast data structures.
+If the current Vert.x instance is not clustered then data structures will be backed by Vert.x `SharedData` structures.

 The cluster API is available in all components via the `cluster` field of the `ComponentVerticle`.